andrew/ultimate-awesome/README.md

 - [awesome-solidity](https://github.com/blockchainlabsnz/awesome-solidity) - A curated list of awesome Solidity resources.
 - [awesome-solidity](https://github.com/BlockchainLabsNZ/awesome-solidity) - A curated list of awesome Solidity resources.
 - [awesome-sqlite](https://github.com/planetopendata/awesome-sqlite) - A collection of awesome sqlite tools, scripts, books, etc.
+- [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.
 - [awesome-pharo](https://github.com/pharo-open-documentation/awesome-pharo) -  A collection of awesome Pharo libraries, tools, frameworks and software.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.